fnalways/terminus-docs/docs/manual/terminus-space/host-domain.md

 Whether you're an organizational user wanting employees to use a company-specific domain for login, or you simply wish to use a domain that you own, Olares Space allows you to set up a custom domain for easy access.

-This guide walks you through binding your own domain for your Olares system on Olares Space.
+This guide walks you through adding your own domain for your Olares system on Olares Space.

 ## Prerequisites